-An AT keyboard connector is located on the back panel side of the baseboard.
-The 5V lines to this connector is protected with a PolySwitch circuit which acts much like a self-healing fuse, re-establishing the connection after an over-current condition is removed.
-While this device eliminates the possibility of having to replace a fuse, care should be taken to turn off the system power before installing or removing a keyboard or mouse.
+An Intel 8742 surface mount microcontroller contains the Phoenix Technologies-compatible keyboard/mouse controller code.
+An AT-style keyboard connector is located on the back panel side of the motherboard.
+The 5V line on this connector is protected with a PolySwitch circuit which acts much like a self-healing fuse, re-establishing the connection after an over-current condition is removed.
+While this device eliminates the possibility of having to replace a fuse, care should be taken to turn off the system power before installing or removing a keyboard.

-The 8242 microcontroller code supports Power-On/Reset (POR) password protection.
+The 8742 microcontroller code supports Power-On/Reset (POR) password protection.
 The POR password is set via the Setup program.
 The keyboard controller also provides for the following "hot key" sequences:

-- <CTRL><ALT>: System software reset.
-This sequence performs a software reset of the system by jumping to the beginning of the BIOS code and running the POST operation. - <CTRL><ALT><-> sets the system for de-turbo mode, emulating an 8 MHz AT, and <CTRL><ALT><+> sets the system for turbo mode may be prohibited by an operating system, or when the CPU is in Protected mode or virtual x86 mode under DOS. - Power down and coffee-break sequences (available in varying levels of efficiency, depending on whether the Pentium processor supports SMM).
+- CTRL-ALT-DEL: System software reset.
+This sequence performs a software reset of the system by jumping to the beginning of the BIOS code and running the POST operation. - CTRL-ALT+ and CTRL-ALT-: Turbo mode selection.
+CTRL-ALT- sets the system for de-turbo mode (emulation of an 8 MHz 80286 CPU) and CTRL-ALT+ sets the system for turbo mode (normal operation at 60 MHz).
+Changing the Turbo mode may be prohibited by an operating system or application software.
+For example, the CPU speed cannot be changed with the hot keys when the CPU is in Protected Mode.